Mars-X23/Team-Artemis-Inductions/README.md

 # Team Artemis BITS Goa
-Contains all details regarding the induction process for both the Manual & Automation Subsystems.
+Contains all details regarding the induction process for both the Manual & Automation Subsystems for Team Artemis BITS Goa.